JenPage/Showcase/readme.md

         - finish adding flash messages for CRUD
         - Vue multiselect for trophy display select
             - combine with sort order selection
+        - redo nav dropdowns to use scrollbars for large amounts
     - 1.1
         - Replace buttons with FontAwesome icons where appropriate
         - add ability to use a custom auth guard